Cardwell, Queensland: Geography

+Oyster Point is one kilometre south of Cardwell (18.2773°S 146.0494°E).
+This location experienced one of Australia's important conservation battles.

+Climate

 History

 The Aboriginal heritage is defined by Language Groups; the boundary of the Dyirbal and Warrgamay lies between Cardwell and Tully in the north.

 Warrgamay (also known as Waragamai, Wargamay, Wargamaygan, Biyay, and Warakamai) is an Australian Aboriginal language in North Queensland.
 The language region includes the Herbert River area, Ingham, Hawkins Creek, Long Pocket, Herbert Vale, Niagara Vale, Yamanic Creek, Herbert Gorge, Cardwell, Hinchinbrook Island and the adjacent mainland.

 Girramay (also known as Giramay, Garamay, Giramai, Keramai) is a language of Far North Queensland, particularly the area around Herbert River Catchment taking in the towns of Cardwell and Ingham.
 The Girramay language region includes the landscape within the local government boundaries of Cassowary Coast and Hinchinbrook Regional Councils.

 The first Europeans settled in the area in January 1864 in order to create a port initially called "Port Hinchinbrook".
 Subsequently, the town was renamed Cardwell later in 1864 by explorer George Elphinstone Dalrymple after Edward Cardwell, 1st Viscount Cardwell, the Secretary of State for the Colonies at that time.

 Cardwell was the first port settlement on the Queensland coast north of Port Denison (Bowen).
 The first party of non-indigenous people to settle at Rockingham Bay arrived in January 1864 and was led by George Elphinstone Dalrymple.
 They were 20 in number including James Morrill, William Alcock Tully, botanist John Dallachy, Arthur Jervoise Scott, Lieut.
 Marlow of the Native Police and his troopers Norman, Archy and Warbragen.
 Dalrymple also brought his "black boy" servant, an Aboriginal man from Stradbroke Island that he called "Cockey".
 They came from Bowen on the small schooner Policeman which was under the command of ex-Native Police officer Captain Walter Powell, with the 3 ton cutter Heather Bell in tow.